 KWS has put together a comprehensive management plan for the Conservation Area.
 Between 2008 and 2018, the Tsavo Conservation Area will implement a Tourism Management and Development Program as part of its comprehensive management plan.
 This program aims to ensure the preservation and sustainable development of the area’s natural resources.

-In the plan’s implementation, KWS intends to offer new sites for the development of boutique, high-quality tourist accommodation facilities in the low use and wilderness areas of the TCA.
-To support these investments, KWS will enhance the Parks’ management and administration systems.
+In the plan’s implementation, KWS intends to offer new sites to develop boutique, high-quality tourist accommodation facilities in the low-use and wilderness areas of the TCA.
+KWS will enhance the Parks’ management and administration systems to support these investments.
 Roads, bridges and security are being improved to promote accessibility and use of the areas.

 This is a lucrative commercial opportunity for the private sector partners.
-It is expected that these developments will leverage the opportunity to create a diversified tourist product that will be easily integrated into, complement and enrich the already popular Tsavo tourist circuit.
+The private sector partners can find a lucrative commercial opportunity in the area, which is attractive for tourists.
+The product can easily integrate into, complement, and enrich the already famous Tsavo tourist circuit.

 KWS is inviting Expressions of Interest for the lease and development of the sites through a competitive tendering process.
 The investment opportunities will be available to experienced local and international developers.
 Visit their website for more details.